-All cardboard boxes are 100% recyclable, no matter what condition they are in.
-However, there are some specific rules and preparation that are required for recycling.
+All cardboard boxes are 100% recyclable, no matter what their condition.
+However, some specific rules and preparation are required for recycling.

 The following sections will explain the importance of recycling cardboard boxes, how to prepare them for recycling, and provide insight into how they are recycled.